 What do you get in our Seasonal Salad Mix?

-Our 100g bags contain a mixture of lettuce leaves, mustard leaves, rocket, spinach leaves, peashoots, herbs, nasturtium leaves and others.
+Our salad bags contain at least 100g of lettuce leaves, mustard leaves, rocket, spinach leaves, peashoots, herbs, nasturtium leaves and others.
 The mix changes with the season.
 They are available from May to October each year.

 How should I store them?